 Unable to collect interest on money held in the impound account.
 Decrease the amount of money you can put in an emergency fund since the lender keeps a little extra in your impound account, in order to ensure the extra cushion needed in order to keep making the insurance and tax payments if you stop making your monthly mortgage payments.
 If you have the option of “waiving” impounds, you will typically pay a fee of .125% of the loan amount at closing or opt to take a slightly higher mortgage rate.

-The interest rate is the cost you will pay each year to borrow the money, expressed as a percentage rate.
+The interest rate is the cost you will pay each year to borrow money, expressed as a percentage rate.
 The APR (Annual Percentage Rate) is a calculation based on standardized federal regulations.
 It provides a more complete picture by taking the interest rate as a starting point and accounting for the fees required to finance the mortgage loan.
-Expresses the actual yearly cost over the term of the loan.
+It expresses the actual yearly cost over the term of the loan.

 The Department of Housing and Urban Development states that the lender has 30 calendar days to return these unused funds to you.